ywcui1990/numenta-apps/unicorn/README.md

 the Graphical User Interface that allows users to explore HTM Models on their own data.

-The GUI for this application is web code.
-Javascript, HTML, and CSS are loaded into a browser.
+The GUI for this application is web code. `Javascript`, `HTML`, and `CSS` are loaded into a browser.
 For Desktop, this browser is a bare-bones Chrome window opened by the Electron framework.
-Electron also runs IO.js (Node.js edge) to connect with the host Operating System, allowing for cross-platform native controls.
+Electron also runs Node.js to connect with the host Operating System, allowing for cross-platform native controls.
+Since web code is notoriously asynchronous, we use `js-csp` to handle a/synchronous data flow.

 In the browser, we run a one-way Uni-directional data flow, an Architecture known as "Flux".